Austria’s Gasser holds off Iwabuchi, Anderson for X Games Big Air gold

 "I'm so happy, especially because I couldn't ride slopestyle yesterday," Gasser said.

 Gasser's two-run combined score of 86 was the unquestioned winner.
-Her run of 47 out of 50 early in the contest made it difficult on the other four riders.
-Iwabuchi and Anderson actually tied with 71 each, but Iwabuchi was awarded the silver — her first X Games medal — based off her best individual run of 44, while Anderson's best was 38.
+Her run of 47 out of 50 early made it difficult on the other four snowboarders.
+Iwabuchi and Anderson tied with 71 each, but Iwabuchi was awarded the silver — her first X Games medal — based off her best individual run of 44, while Anderson's best was 38.

 "The X Games was a great event to gauge what the heck is going on at the Olympics next week," Anderson said.
 "Today was really fun.
 I was stoked I put my runs down.
 I know they weren't exactly how I wanted them, but they are still in the works."

-As strong as that team is, everyone will likely be chasing Gasser for that Olympic big air gold.
-She is dominating the sport right now, her 2017 season even including an ESPY award from ESPN for Best Female Action Sports Athlete.
-She already had wins this season at World Cup big air events in Milan and Beijing.
+As strong as that team is, everyone will likely be chasing Gasser for that Olympic Big Air gold.
+She is dominating the sport right now.

 - Summit County man takes a once-in-a-lifetime ski trip through Europe on the Epic Pass